About this listing

 Interaction with Guests

 Wherever possibly I will meet my guests in person, and welcome you to the place.
-I will always be contactable by guests and will be happy to advise on any proposed activities, or travel logistics whilst you're in Dublin, or getting here.
+If I am unable to meet you, I will organise for someone else to meet you.
+I will always be contactable by phone and/or email and will be happy to advise on any proposed activities, or travel logistics whilst you're in Dublin, or getting here.

 The room and house are ideally situated for close access to the city centre (12-15 mins by foot, 5 in a cab), Croke Park (5 mins walk), buses and trains into or out of town, shops, restaurants, amazing Indian Takeaway food, pubs, theatres (the Gate is 7 minutes walk, the Abbey 12 mins walk), shopping areas and the Phoenix Park is a 20 minute walk away.